 By refusing to see with open eyes what is really going on, we are, by choice of self-imposed ignorance complicit in our own ultimate downfall.
 Humanity will reap what we have sown as determined by The Law of Attraction.

 Why do we continue to destroy that which gives us life?
-How can I make a difference?
+How can you make a difference?

 Unlike man-made justice which is changeable according to who is making up the rules at any given time, universal law is truth, unforgiving, uncompromising, incorruptible, and unbreakable.